 Global drumming traditions first drew Daniel to percussion.
 He studied frame drumming, West African drumming and dance, Balinese gamelan, and Cuban percussion with master musicians, and performed professionally in salsa ensembles for over 10 years.
 For ten seasons he was the Principal Percussionist of the Kamloops Symphony Orchestra, and he has performed with the Toronto, Vancouver, and Victoria symphonies, the CBC Vancouver Radio Orchestra, and the Vancouver Opera.

 Daniel is also a successful arts administrator dedicated to the development of the performing arts in Canada and abroad.
-He serves on the Board of Directors for the National Youth Orchestra of Canada and is the Chair of the Percussive Arts Society’s International Committee.
+He served for six years on the Board of Directors for the National Youth Orchestra of Canada and is the Chair of the Percussive Arts Society’s International Committee.
 Some of his most significant contributions to the performing arts locally and regionally came through his work as the Music Program Coordinator for the District of West Vancouver.
 In this role he designed and implemented a vibrant array of private and group music lessons, summer camps, drama, and musical theatre classes.
 Under Daniel’s leadership from 2009 to 2017, enrollment in these programs grew from 70 students to 270, and his instructional team expanded from three to 18.

 Daniel teaches at Kwantlen Polytechnic University, where he is a tenured professor and Chair of the Music Department.
 He is also a Yamaha artist-educator and Sabian endorser, and provides workshops regularly to students across Canada and abroad.
 In recent years he was the Percussion Coach for the Canadian Wind Orchestra, the National Youth Band of Canada, and the Prairie Music Residency.